Staffing shortages cause more US flight delays as government shutdown reaches 7th day

 Staffing shortages led to more flight delays at airports across the U.S. on Tuesday as the federal government shutdown stretched into a seventh day, while union leaders for air traffic controllers and airport security screeners warned the situation was likely to get worse.

-The Federal Aviation Administration reported staffing issues at airports in Nashville, Boston, Chicago and Philadelphia, and at its air traffic control centers in Atlanta and the Dallas-Fort Worth area.
+The Federal Aviation Administration reported staffing issues at airports in Nashville, Boston, Dallas, Chicago and Philadelphia, and at its air traffic control centers in Atlanta, Houston and the Dallas-Fort Worth area.
 The agency temporarily slowed takeoffs of planes headed to the first three cities.

-Major flight delays a day earlier also were tied to insufficient staffing during the shutdown, which began Oct.
-1. The FAA reported delays on Monday at the airports in Burbank, California, Newark, New Jersey and Denver.
+Flight disruptions a day earlier also were tied to insufficient staffing during the shutdown, which began Oct.
+1. The FAA reported issues on Monday at the airports in Burbank, California; Newark, New Jersey; and Denver.

+Despite the traffic snags, about 92% of the more than 23,600 flights departing from U.S. airports as of Tuesday afternoon took off on time, according to aviation analytics firm Cirium.

-Travel industry analyst Henry Harteveldt said the risk of significant disruptions to the U.S. aviation system “is growing by the day" as federal workers whose jobs are deemed critical continue working without pay.
+But the risk of wider impacts to the U.S. aviation system “is growing by the day" as federal workers whose jobs are deemed critical continue working without pay, travel industry analyst Henry Harteveldt said.
 The longer the shutdown drags on, the more likely it is to affect holiday travel plans in November, he said.

 “I’m gravely concerned that if the government remains shut down then, that it could disrupt, and possibly ruin, millions of Americans’ Thanksgiving holidays," Harteveldt said in a statement.

-Note: This story was first published on Oct.
-7, 2025.
-It was updated on Oct.
-8, 2025 to correct the number of federal employees at Tampa International Airport.
-It is 1,100, not 11,000.